-While some bot traffic can be obvious (like the Kansas traffic), other sources of traffic can get tricky.
+While some bot traffic can be obvious, other sources of traffic can get tricky.
 That’s when businesses lean on experts (like us) to help determine suspicious traffic in their Google Analytics account.
-This way, they can focus on where there customers actually are and invest in advertising where it’s needed.
+This way, they can focus on where their customers actually are and invest in advertising where it’s needed.

 Need help determining the source of your traffic?
-Let’s chat!
+Fill out our contact form and let’s chat!